jamesls/fakeredis/README.rst

-Fakeredis implements the same interface as `redis-py`_, the popular redis client for python.
+Fakeredis implements the same interface as `redis-py`_, the popular redis client for python, and models the responses of redis 2.6.

 Unimplemented Commands